epsalt/homepage/templates/about.md

 My name is [Evan][me], and you are currently reading my personal website.
 Hopefully you have found this place in good fortune.
-I use this site to document technical projects and write about other things I find interesting.
+I use this site to document projects and write about other things I find interesting.

 ## About this website